Azure/kafka-sink-azure-kusto/README.md

 #Supported formats
 csv, json, avro, parquet, tsv, scsv, sohsv, psv, txt.
-> Note - avro and parquet files are sent each record separately without aggregation, and are expected to be sent as a byte array containing the full file.
+> Note - avro and parquet files are sent each record (file) separately without aggregation, and are expected to be sent as a byte array containing the full file.
 Use value.converter=org.apache.kafka.connect.converters.ByteArrayConverter.

+#Supported compressions
+Kusto Kafka connector can get compressed data, this can be specified in the topics_mapping in the configuration under 'eventDataCompression', this can get all the compression types kusto accepts.
+Using this configuration files does'nt get aggregated in the connector and are sent straight for ingestion.

+#Avro example
+Props
+One can use this gist [FilesKafkaProducer]("https://gist.github.com/ohadbitt/8475dc9f63df1c0d0bc322e9b00fdd00") to create a JAR file that can be used as a file producer which sends files as bytes to kafka.
+Create an avro file as in `src\test\resources\data.avro` copy the jar `docker cp C:\Users\ohbitton\IdeaProjects\kafka-producer-test\target\kafka-producer-all.jar <container id>:/FilesKafkaProducer.jar`
+Connect to the container `docker exec -it <id> bash`.
+Run from the container `java -jar FilesKafkaProducer.jar fileName [topic] [times]`

 ## Need Support?
 - **Have a feature request for SDKs?** Please post it on [User Voice](https://feedback.azure.com/forums/915733-azure-data-explorer) to help us prioritize